 Fraud detection and prevention service from market leaders.
 Schedule a free demo here.

 How Can We Prevent Deepfakes?

-Liveness checks often ask users to look into different directions or change their facial expressions.
-For example, you might be asked for blinking, smiling, or frowning.
-In addition to this voice, authentication is an essential part of liveness detection.
+Liveness checks often ask users to look in different directions or change their facial expressions.
+For example, you might be asked to blink, smile, or frown.
+In addition to this feature, authentication is essential to liveness detection.
 Therefore, deepfakes can’t penetrate liveness checks easily.

 iDenfy has advanced liveness detection and spoofing technology, which can prevent your organization from possible deepfake threats.